Wednesday, October 23, 2019

 "My Climate Change"

-Thirty one years into reporting on global warming science and policy, from the North Pole to the White House to the Vatican, in print, blogs and tweets, a leading environmental journalist lays out his biggest mistakes and most surprising insights.
-Revkin, now launching a Columbia University initiative on communication and sustainability, offers fresh strategies for effectively communicating climate risks and building a more resilient, enduring relationship between people and their dynamic fast-changing planet.
+Thirty-one years into reporting on global warming science, environmental change and related policy, from the North Pole to the White House, the Amazon rain forest to the Vatican – mostly for The New York Times – a leading environmental journalist lays out his biggest mistakes and most surprising insights.
+Andrew Revkin offers fresh strategies for effectively communicating climate risks and building a more resilient, enduring relationship between people and their dynamic fast-changing planet.
+Before moving to Columbia University, he served as Strategic Advisor for Environmental and Science Education for the National Geographic Society.

 - The lecture will be held in Hunt Union Ballroom at 7:00 PM